Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Lefschetz Section Theorems for complements of tropical varieties.

-\begin{proof} Let $\BB$ denote the Boolean lattice on the ground set of $M$, and let $\B'$ denote the associated Bergman fan.
-Finally, let $\om$ denote the weight associated to $H^+$ as given in the proof Lemma~\ref{mlem:positive-side-bergman}, so that
+\begin{proof} Let $\BB$ denote the Boolean lattice on the ground set of $M$, and let $\PF$ denote the associated Bergman fan.
+Finally, let $\om$ denote the weight associated to $H^+$ as given in the proof of Lemma~\ref{mlem:positive-side-bergman}, so that

-Then $\RR^{|M|-1}{{\setminus}} \B \simeq \B'{{\setminus}} \B $ deformation retracts to $\BB-\LL$, and the retract restricts to a deformation retract of $H^-{{\setminus}} \B$ to Hence, the pair $(C,C\cap H^-)$ is homotopy equivalent to the pair $(\BB-\LL,\BB^{<0}-\LL^{<0})$.
+Then $\RR^{|M|-1}{{\setminus}} \B \simeq \PF{{\setminus}} \B $ deformation retracts to $\BB-\LL$, and the retract restricts to a deformation retract of $H^-{{\setminus}} \B$ to Hence, the pair $(C,C\cap H^-)$ is homotopy equivalent to the pair $(\BB-\LL,\BB^{<0}-\LL^{<0})$.
 The claim follows by Corollary~\ref{cor:attaching_cells_complement}. \end{proof}

-For the proof, we need stratified Morse theory not for polyhedra, but their complements.
+We now need stratified Morse theory, not for polyhedra but for their complements.
 The main tools are very similar to those of Section~\ref{ssc:strat} and we refer the reader to \cite[Part~I]{GM-SMT} for details concerning this aspect of stratified Morse theory.

-\begin{proof}[\textbf{Proof of Theorem~\ref{mthm:left_comp_aff}}.]
-Without loss of generality (cf.\ Section~\ref{ssec:bsp}), we may restrict to a bounded box $[-\delta,\delta)^d$ where $\delta$ is chosen big enough so that the box $(-\delta,\delta)^d$ intersects all faces of $X$ of sedentarity $0$ as well as $H$.
-With such a choice of~$\delta$, we have

-Let $\mr{d}_H$ denote the distance from the hyperplane $H$.
-Clearly, the function $\mr{d}_H$ is smooth on every stratum of $X$.
-Moreover, if we perturb $H$ by a small amount to a hyperplane $H'$, then